 Reduced Conference Rates for Students

 Reduced rates will be provided to students at all APA California-sponsored conferences.
 The APA California Board has reduced the daily student rate to $50 to offset a portion of food and beverage costs.
-The Opening Reception is not included in a Student Registration, however the CHC may determine to make an accommodation for students such as a reduced fee if the costs can be covered in the approved budget.
-Also, Sections should be urged to cover their students’ registration fees.
-Note: if a student member of APA has graduated but APA National still identifies their membership as a Student Member, the Chapter may allow the individual to register as a student for the conference the fall of the year of graduation.
+The Opening Reception is not included in a Student Registration; however, the CHC may offer a reduced ticket price for students.
+Sections should also be urged to cover their students’ registration fees.
+Note: if a student member of APA has graduated but APA National still identifies their membership as a Student Member, the Chapter may allow the individual to register as a student for the conference occurring in the year of his/her graduation.

 Reduced Conference Rates for APA Life Members

-Reduced rates will be provided to Life APA members (APA members are eligible for Life Membership after 25 years or more of continuous membership and at 65 years of age).
+Reduced rates will be provided to Life APA members (APA members are eligible for Life Membership after 25 years or more of continuous membership and are 65+ years of age).
 The APA California Board shall decide the amount of the reduction, but the reduced fee at a minimum shall cover food and beverage costs, including the Opening Reception.

 Non-Member Registration Rates and Membership Registration Option